File System Considerations

 ESP32-C3 based chips provide several features to encrypt the contents of various partitions within chip's main SPI flash memory.
 All the necessary information can be found in chapters Flash Encryption and NVS Encryption.
 Both variants use the AES family of algorithms, the Flash Encryption provides hardware-driven encryption scheme and is transparent from the software's perspective, whilst the NVS Encryption is a software feature implemented using mbedTLS component (though the mbedTLS can internally use the AES hardware accelerator, if available on given chip model).
 The latter requires the Flash Encryption enabled as the NVS Encryption needs a proprietary encrypted partition to hold its keys, and the NVS internal structure is not compatible with the Flash Encryption design.
 Therefore, both features come separate.

-Given storage security scheme and the ESP32-C3 chips design result into a few implications which may not be fully obvious in the main documents:
+Considering the storage security scheme and the design of ESP32-C3 chips, there are several implications that may not be fully obvious in the main documents:

 • The Flash encryption applies only to the main SPI Flash memory, due to its cache module design (all the "transparent" encryption APIs run over this cache).
 This implies that external flash partitions cannot be encrypted using the native Flash Encryption means.